typora/support.typora.io/_posts/how-to/2016-06-26-Use Typora From Shell or cmd.md

 in your `.bash_profile` or other configuration file, then you would be able to simply type `typora xxx.md`  instead.

-(Requires Typora ≥ 1.1) If you want to use command line to not only open existing files, but also creating new files when target `.md` file does not exists, you could add
+If you want to use command line to not only open existing files, but also creating new files when target `.md` file does not exists, you could add

 ```shell
 alias typora="/Applications/Typora.app/Contents/MacOS/Typora"